MFSN: Multi-perspective Fusion Search Network For Pre-training Knowledge in Speech Emotion Recognition: Datasets

 \section{Datasets}

 Interactive Emotional Dyadic Motion Capture (IEMOCAP) \cite{busso2008iemocap} dataset is a widely adopted benchmark for evaluating emotion recognition models.
-It comprises recordings from ten different actors, including audio, video, and transcripts.
-Following prior research \cite{zou2022speech}, we merge the "happy" and "excited" categories into a single "happy" and focus on four emotions: angry, sad, happy, and neutral.
-To ensure a robust evaluation of our method, we adopted the leave-one-session-out and leave-one-speaker-out validation strategies to generate results under various scenarios.
-We used the unweighted accuracy (UA) and weighted accuracy (WA) as evaluation metrics.
+Following prior research, we focus on four emotions: angry, sad, happy, and neutral.
+To ensure a robust evaluation of our method, we adopted the 5-fold leave-one-session-out and 10-fold leave-one-speaker-out validation strategies to generate results.